CLARKE COUNTY RECREATION COMPLEX

 This is a 125 acre park is located on the northwest side of town, off W. Clay Street.
 The upper portion currently features two shelters, a few pieces of play equipment, and the first half of the Q-Pond Trail Loop.
 The Pheasant’s Forever Shelter, on the south end, is a smaller shelter that can accommodate approximately 15 people.
 The Methodist Shelter, on the north end, is significantly larger with an approximate capacity of 50 people.
 Large open areas surround these shelters allowing individuals or groups to enjoy nature or games.

 The Boat Access is perfect for individuals or families to go fishing or just enjoy nature.
 Access to this area is at the corner of Delaware and W. Clay Streets.
-Repair to the intake of Q-Pond is scheduled for this fall.
-Please note that during extended dry periods the lake level may drop.
-Boaters are advised that until repairs are completed it is not advisable to try and launch at the boat ramp.
+Park benches are placed in key spots for resting, relaxing, and taking in the beauty of this Park.

 This small neighborhood park is located along Country Club Drive.
 A small basketball court is provided at the park along with a gazebo and playground structures with Surface America® “poured-in-place” rubberized surfacing for fall protection.